dpc10ster/RJafrocBook/docs/85-standalone-cad.md

 Eqn. \@ref(eq:standalone-cad-model-psi-j) is identical in form to Eqn. \@ref(eq:standalone-or-model-single-treatment) with the difference that the figure of merit on the left hand side of Eqn. \@ref(eq:standalone-cad-model-psi-j) is a difference FOM, that between the radiologist's and CAD.
 Eqn. \@ref(eq:standalone-cad-model-psi-j) describes a model for $J$ difference radiologists interpreting a common case set, each of whose performances is a difference from that of CAD; the difference is positive if the radiologist is better.
 Under the NH the expected difference is zero: $\text{NH:} \Delta \theta = 0$.
 The method [@hillis2005comparison; @hillis2007comparison] for single-treatment multiple-reader analysis is now directly applicable to the model described by Eqn. \@ref(eq:standalone-cad-model-psi-j).

-Apart from fixed effects, the model in TBA Eqn.
-(14) contains three parameters:
+Apart from fixed effects, the model in Eqn. \@ref(eq:standalone-cad-model-psi-j) contains three parameters:

 ```{=tex}
 \begin{equation}